-Applications from prospective PhD or MSc by Research (MRes) students wishing to join Dr Nikitenko's research group and thriving postgraduate community at the School of Life Sciences are welcome at any time.
+Applications from prospective PhD or Masters by Thesis (Research) students wishing to join Dr Nikitenko's research group and thriving postgraduate community at the Centre for Biomedicine at Hull-York Medical School are welcome at any time.

 In particular, Dr Nikitenko invites expression of interest and applications in the following areas of research.

-- Novel molecular mechanisms regulating endothelial cells differentiation, angiogenesis and lymphatic function in health and disease.
+- Novel molecular mechanisms regulating endothelial cells properties and function in health and chronic diseases.

-- G-protein coupled receptors as targets for imaging and therapy in cardiovascular disease, cancer and lymphoedema.
+- G-protein coupled receptors as targets for imaging and therapy in cardiovascular disease, cancer, lymphoedema and lung disease.

-- Next generation sequencing and bioinformatics approaches to study endothelial and cancer cell biology.
+- Platform science approaches (next generation sequencing, label-free quantitative proteomics, high content imaging and bioinformatics) to study endothelial and cancer cell biology.

-- Three-dimensional models and gene editing to study the role for tumour microenvironment in cancer progression.
+- Three-dimensional models and gene editing to study the role for endothelial cells in tumour microenvironment in cancer progression.

-- Cancer progression and resistance to targeted (including anti-angiogenic) therapies in renal carcinoma and sarcoma.
+- Cancer progression and resistance to targeted therapies .